AdamRTomkins/regulations/README.md

 # Regulatory Text Classification

+A report on the Regulatory Text Classification challenge.
+For installation instructions, see the end.

-## Challange Points
+## Challenge Points

-Ahead of addressing how I approached this challange, and evidence the various answers I give, I will summarise my answers here.
+Ahead of addressing how I approached this challenge, and evidence the various answers I give, I will summarise my answers here.

-Further to these challange points we have addressed some other forms of exploration in the problem through developing tooling in:
+Further to these challenge points we have addressed some other forms of exploration in the problem through developing tooling in:
 1. Dataset Exploration
 2. Automated Taxonomy Generation from the Dataset.

-# 1. Why is the model performing worse in a production setting?
+### 1. Why is the model performing worse in a production setting?

 This is due to many factors, the main factor is a flawed dataset with a __heavy class bias__.
 This dooms most modelling approaches.